Note that since going Paleo, the contents of my fridge and pantry has changed some. I’ve updated this post to reflect those changes.

 - Raisins (I like to use Thompson)

-- Unsweetened Shredded Coconut (fine shreds and large shavings)
+- Unsweetened Shredded Coconut (finely shredded and large shavings)

-One thing that you will never ever see me use is refined sugar.
+One thing that you will never ever see me use is refined sugar (well, except for making Kombucha, that is).
 These are the ONLY sweeteners that I use and I try to use as little as possible when I do call upon them.
 Wondering what vanilla and almond extract are doing here?
 Well, they really help create an illusion of sweetness, you would be very surprised!
 I use them in my smoothies all the time.
 Oh, and cinnamon is very good for that, too… just sayin’!

 - Blackstrap Molasses